sbandur84/Free-OpenVPN-Connect-SCRIPT-for-Linux/README.md

-# Free OpenVPN Connect for Linux
+# Free OpenVPN Connect SCRIPT for Linux
 ## Easy connect to free OpenVPN services with FreeVPNconnect.sh bash script
 **Functions:**
 * Check for OpenVPN instalation and install